inkstitch/inkstitch/README.md

 1. Open up Inkscape and create a rectangle.
 2. Make sure it has both a stroke and a fill.
-3. Convert it to a path using **Path -> Object to Path** (because inkscape-embroidery doesn't understand rectangles, circles, and the like, and ignores them).
+3. Convert it to a path using **Path -> Object to Path** (because ink/stitch doesn't understand rectangles, circles, and the like, and ignores them).
 4. Run **Extensions -> Embroidery -> Embroider**.
 Use the default settings.

-The rectangle you made will disappear and be replaced with some stripes and zig-zags.  inkscape-embroidery has hidden all of your layers and created a new one called Embroidery, in which it has palced a visual representation of the stitch plan it created.
+The rectangle you made will disappear and be replaced with some stripes and zig-zags.  ink/stitch has hidden all of your layers and created a new one called Embroidery, in which it has palced a visual representation of the stitch plan it created.
 It has interpreted your shape as two instructions: Fill and Stroke.
 Fill is implemented using fill stitching, and Stroke is implemented by running satin stitching along the outline.

 Select the horizontal lines using the "Edit Paths by Nodes" tool.
 Zoom in a bit and you'll see that the lines are actually made up of lots of points.
 Each point represents one stitch -- one needle penetration and interlocking of the top thread with the bobbin thread.
 Notice how the points all line up nicely in diagonals.
 This will give the fill stitching a nice, orderly visual appearance.

 Now look at the zig-zags.
 These are the satin stitches.
 Note that the corners look pretty ugly.
 This is because satin stitches generated from a shape's stroke are pretty rudimentary and aren't implemented intelligently.
 You can exert much greater control over satin stitching using a Satin Column, described later.

 The stitching preview you're looking at just now isn't intended to be permanent.
 I usually immediately undo it (ctrl-Z) after I've looked at the stitches.
-The actual work that inkscape-embroidery does is to output a design file.
+The actual work that ink/stitch does is to output a design file.

 ### Stitching Out the Design
 Where'd the design file go?
 One of the parameters you were able to specify in the filter settings dialog was the output directory.
 By default, the directory used is the place where you installed the extension's Python files.
 I output mine to `~/Documents/embroidery/output`.

-inkscape-embroidery will create a file named `something.csv`, where `something` is the name of your svg file (e.g. `something.svg`).
+ink/stitch will create a file named `something.csv`, where `something` is the name of your svg file (e.g. `something.svg`).
 If `something.csv` already existed, it will be renamed to `something.csv.1`, and `something.csv.1` will be renamed to `something.csv.2`, etc, up to 5 backup copies.
 When you've got the design the way you like it, save off a copy of `something.csv`.

 Next, convert it to your machine's format using `libembroidery-convert` (as described above).
 Send it to your machine in whatever way one does that for your machine, and try stitching it out!